Phrymaceae: Taxonomy

 The family Phrymaceae was established in 1847 by Johannes Conrad Schauer as a guest author in the Prodromus of Alphonse Pyramus de Candolle.
 The family has often been called "Phrymataceae", even in modern times, but the correct name for the family is Phrymaceae.

 Until 2002, Phrymaceae was usually defined as consisting of only a single, anomalous species, Phryma leptostachya.
 Whenever Phrymaceae was not recognized, Phryma was usually placed in the family Verbenaceae, but sometimes in Lamiaceae.
 Mimulus and its relatives were usually placed in some version of Scrophulariaceae that was much larger than the currently accepted circumscription of that family.

 In 2002, a molecular phylogenetic study showed that Phryma formed a strongly supported clade with Mimulus and its various relatives.
 Chloroplast DNA showed Phryma to be embedded within a broadly defined Mimulus, but this result was not strongly supported, and was contradicted by data from the ITS and ETS regions of the nuclear genome.

 In 2004, in the most recent comprehensive treatment of families and genera in Lamiales, Phrymaceae consisted of Phryma only.
 In that treatment, it was suggested that Mimulus and its relatives (8 genera) might be transferred from Scrophulariaceae to Phrymaceae.
 It was also suggested that 11 other genera in Scrophulariaceae might be transferred in the same way.
-The 11 "additional genera" were Dodartia, Mazus, Lancea, Bythophyton, Encopella, Hemianthus, Micranthemum, Bryodes, Dintera, Psammetes, and Mimulicalyx.
+The 11 "additional genera" were Dodartia, Mazus, Lancea, Bythophyton, Encopella, Micranthemum (now including synonym Hemianthus), Bryodes, Dintera, Psammetes, and Mimulicalyx.

 Dodartia, Mazus, and Lancea make Phrymaceae paraphyletic if they are included within it.
 They now constitute the related family Mazaceae.

 The monotypic genera Bythophyton and Encopella might properly belong to Plantaginaceae tribe Gratioliae.
 This hypothesis has never been tested by molecular phylogenetics.

 Hemianthus is so similar to Micranthemum that its recognition as a separate genus is doubtful.
 Micranthemum and Bryodes have been shown to be members of Linderniaceae.

 The African monotypic genera Dintera and Psammetes are little known and their affinities remain obscure.
 Mimulicalyx has 2 species, both endemic to China.
 Their familial placement remains uncertain.

 Thus Bythophyton, Encopella, Dintera, Psammetes, and Mimulicalyx might be considered as possible members of Phrymaceae since they have not been unequivocally placed elsewhere.
 Instead of recognizing Phrymaceae and several of the other Lamiales families of APG III, some authors have chosen to maintain a large polyphyletic Scrophulariaceae until there is a clear understanding of how it should be "disintegrated".